HaoKang-Timmy/large_batch_training/README.md

 code Refer  to https://github.com/kuangliu/pytorch-cifar

+same settings to paper

-# 2 Training error vs mini-batch size
+## 2 Training error vs mini-batch size

 I must confess that due to huge memory costs, I change the dataset to CIFAR10 instead of Imagenet.
 Also, Resnet is impossible to train batch size 2046(I insert checkpoint at each bottleneck).
 I change the backbone to MobileNetV2.